Finding Your Way in Iceland | Car Rental & Road Information

 How Do You Drive on the Mountain Roads of Iceland?

-Mountain roads are only accessible with a 4x4/4WD car, and only during the summer.
+Mountain roads are only accessible with a 4x4 vehicle, and these roads are only open during the summer.
 Rental cars that are not 4x4/4WD are not allowed on the F-roads by law, and rental four-wheelers are only allowed at the driver's own risk.

 If you are found driving an F-road in an inappropriate vehicle, you will face a very hefty fine on top of any fees you may be charged for towing or assistance.
 This means that if any damage occurs, the driver is responsible for any necessary repairs, regardless of insurance coverage.

-For your own safety, always check the road conditions before driving using this website and don't feel shy to ask locals their opinions of the road conditions.
-You can also keep up-to-date on the ever-changing weather on the homepage of the Icelandic Met Office or with the Veður app.
+For your own safety, always check the road conditions before driving and don't feel shy to ask locals their opinions of the road conditions.
+You can also keep up-to-date on the ever-changing weather on the homepage of the Icelandic Met Office or with the Vedur app.

-If you are not comfortable driving these roads yourself, there are many tours which take you all over the country in modified Super Jeeps or other tough vehicles designed to handle the rough terrain, driven by experienced local drivers.
+If you are not comfortable driving on these roads yourself but still want to experience the incredible Icelandic Highlands, there are many Super Jeep tours that can take you all over the country in modified 4x4 vehicles designed to handle the rough roads, driven by experienced local drivers.

-Off-road driving is always illegal in Iceland and may result in a 350,000 ISK fine or up to 4 years in jail, so stay on the designated roads and F-roads.
-Driving off-road leaves irreversible track marks in the delicate young terrain of this beautiful country, so no matter what, you should never be tempted to take short-cuts across any open plains.
+Off-road driving is illegal in Iceland and may result in a big fine and up to 4 years in jail, so always stay on the designated roads and F-roads.
+Driving off-road leaves irreversible track marks in the delicate terrain of this beautiful country, so no matter what, you should never be tempted to take shortcuts across any open plains.

 Where Are the F-Roads Located in Iceland?

-Mountain roads, or F-roads, are generally located in the centre of the country, or in smaller, hard-to-access areas of the coast.
+Mountain roads, or F-roads, are generally located in the center of the country or in smaller, hard-to-access areas of the coast.
 See all the F-roads in Iceland marked in red on the map below.

-If you have any further inquiries about renting a car or driving in Iceland, don't hesitate in leaving your questions in the comments box below.
+If you have any further inquiries about renting a car or driving in Iceland, don't hesitate to reach out, and we will gladly assist you in planning your trip to Iceland.
 Drive safe!

 Other interesting articles